rbrother/articles/why-so-many-languages/article.md

 ![Programming languages tree](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/why-so-many-languages/languages-tree.webp)

-After 2001 the pace has not been slowing down with newcomers like XSLT, Ruby, F#, Clojure, Go, Rust, Scala and Kotlin rising to prominance and the popularity of earlier languages going up and down (most notably JavaScript rising to be a major language).
+After 2001 the pace has not been slowing down with newcomers like XSLT, Ruby, F#, Clojure, Go, Rust, Scala and Kotlin rising to prominence and the popularity of earlier languages going up and down (most notably JavaScript rising to be a major language).
 Like with natural languages, new programming languages and dialects don't form in a vacuum but are based on one or more preceding languages.
 Most languages represent linear development of improving on a single predecessor (like steps from C# 1.0 to current 7.3 version) whereas entirely new languages can draw on multiple sources like Ruby that draws inspiration from SmallTalk, Eiffel, LISP and Python.

 ## Rising and fading away